nmhall/internal-lab/README.md

 ## Bonus: Summations
 If you finish the first three parts of the lab, consider taking on this
-challenge: Design and implement a notation for mathematical summations that is a expressive as those used in math and is a close as possible to the notation that mathematicians would use.
+challenge: Design and implement a notation for mathematical summations that is as expressive as those used in math and is as close as possible to the notation that a mathematician would use.

 ## Bonus: Baysick
 Try your hand at implementing the syntax for